 Our dynamic MMM service focuses on aggregated groups of consumers ranging from total market through to store and household panel with a focus on:

-Short-term media effectiveness
+Short-term marketing effectiveness

 In the modern digital economy, offline and online marketing activity are inherently linked in the product purchase decision, where paid, owned and earned media combine to drive incremental volumes.
-One of the main challenges facing clients today is how best to measure media effectiveness in this environment.
+One of the main challenges facing clients today is how best to measure marketing effectiveness in this environment.
 More specifically:

 - What is the ROI on my off and online marketing investments?